cybersader/awesome-cybersader/📁 01 - Projects/Obsidian Frameworker/Obsidian Frameworker.md

 ### Linking Metadata Value Priority

 Explicit tags/links will be prioritized in the below order:
-- Inline tag with link with included metadata (JSON, etc.)
+1. Inline tag with link with included metadata (JSON, etc.)
-- Inline tag w/dot notation to framework key with included value (in curly brackets, etc.)
+2. Inline tag w/dot notation to framework key with included value (in curly brackets, etc.)
-- Inline tag w/dot notation down to framework node (with tag value being an actual value for that node)
+3. Inline tag w/dot notation down to framework node (with tag value being an actual value for that node)
+	-  (NOT DOING THIS YET - relates to representing framework as a tag structure)
-- YAML frontmatter to framework keys with values in key value pairs
+4. YAML frontmatter to framework keys with values in key value pairs
-- YAML frontmatter down to framework node (with tag value being an actual value for that node)
+5. YAML frontmatter down to framework node (with tag value being an actual value for that node)
+	- (NOT DOING BELOW - relates to representing framework as a tag structure)

 ### For Querying Links/Edges